Our spirits are bigger than the argument

 So how can the personal be so offensive?
 Does it seem too… feminine maybe?
 Too low?
 Too self-important, unless you’re a celebrity whose stories are automatically more valid than yours because they are rich and famous and you aren’t?
 And so everyone wants to hear their story, but only for the tabloids to take them down later also?
 For their humanity.
 Or is the personal just too real, as if we are not even grown up enough to handle that?
 What exactly do we need to reject about it?
 Don’t write about yourself, we’re told.
 Don’t talk about yourself.
 Why not?

 We have stories.
 Why not tell them?
 What exactly is so offensive about a first-person narrative now?
 Is it really that much more “selfish” than anything else?
 Or is it just that it doesn’t sell as well as a how-to?
 Is it less practical and functional?
 Is it less… “good business”?
 Maybe even less…. bullshit?
 Does everything have to be monetized to have any kind of value?
 Does human experience have no value?
+Are our most unusual personal narratives “crazy”?
 Obviously that’s all total nonsense.
+Yes I said obviously.
+Let’s stop playing dumb because we can do better than this.

 Everyone has their take on what’s going on in the world.
 Everyone has their take on what’s going on with another person, with groups.
 To write the personal is almost more responsible, because one presumes only to know oneself.
 Of course we do not really know others, much as we like to think so.
 We can only theorize.
 Yet if you write yourself and pretend that the writing is of others — of characters or even real players — it would seem more respectable to forge that little white lie.